saferpay/jsonapi/texts/ContainerDictionary.md

 	</span>
 </td>
 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">Unambiguous order identifier defined by the merchant / shop.
-This identifier might be used as reference later on.</div>
+This identifier might be used as reference later on.<br> Please note that for some payment methods e.g. TWINT, iDEAL only 50 characters are supported, the remaining characters are truncated.</div>
 	<i class="small text-muted">
 Id[1..80]<br />
 				    <span>Example: <code>c52ad18472354511ab2c33b59e796901</code></span>